 Winning that one race ended up being a crucial step, and set me up to win the Speedway Championship in my class for the year.

-Remember, the confidence in knowing your business and it’s capabilities, strengths, and weaknesses, and knowing your own, can be the difference between winning or missing out on a fantastic opportunity.
+Remember, the confidence in knowing about your business and its capabilities, strengths, and weaknesses, as well as knowing your own, can be the difference between winning or missing out on a fantastic opportunity.